 - Prior surgery on the uterus from Cesarean delivery, removal of fibroids or correction of an abnormally shaped uterus.

 - Many times, the risk comes from something that happens during the pregnancy itself.
 For example, twins, abnormal attachment of the placenta, preterm labor, birth defects, or the development of gestational diabetes or pre-eclampsia.

-It is the role of obstetricians to identify these risk factors and to take steps to reduce the possibility that they will cause harm to either the mother or her unborn baby.7.
-What is an example of an outpatient service?
+It is the role of obstetricians to identify these risk factors and to take steps to reduce the possibility that they will cause harm to either the mother or her unborn baby.8.
+What is outpatient care?

+Outpatient care can be is defined as any healthcare procedure, treatment, or other services that can be administered without staying overnight in a hospital or medical facility.
 We offer a full range of gynecologic surgeries.
-Most of these, including hysterectomy, can be done on an outpatient basis.8.
+Most of these, including hysterectomy, can be done on an outpatient basis.9.
 What are some common signs of early pregnancy?

 The most common signs of early pregnancy are nausea with or without vomiting, fatigue, and breast tenderness along with a missed period.

 Less common signs of early pregnancy are increased or decreased appetite, an increase in acne, constipation or bloating, improved sense of smell, aversions to some types of food, food cravings (including cravings for non-food substances like dirt or paint), hearing your pulse in your ears, and increased color in the cheeks.10.
 How do I track ovulation?

 There are several ways to track ovulation.
 The old-fashioned way is to check your temperature first thing in the morning, before getting up.
 Track this on a temperature chart and look for a sustained rise around mid-cycle.

 Another way is to use ovulation predictor kits which test for a certain hormone in the urine which spikes as ovulation is about to occur.